REODigital/REO-Event-Tracker/README.md

 ## Description

 - Tracks all event requests to AB test tools.
+Currently supports:
+  - ABTasty
+  - Optimizely
-Currently supports ABTasty, Optimizely, Adobe Target and VWO.
+  - Adobe Target
+  - VWO.
 - Tracks the active and inactive experiments on the page.
-Currently supports ABTasty.
+Currently supports:
+  - ABTasty
+  - Optimizely

 ## Installation